 Are Kidney Stones Genetic?

-It is largely believed that renal calculi are a combination of environmental, lifestyle, and genetic factors.
+Experts largely believe that kidney stones are a combination of environmental, lifestyle, and genetic factors.

 Are kidney stones hereditary?
 Although the inheritance pattern is unknown, it has been observed that those with a close relative (such as a parent or sibling) with the condition are more likely to develop it themselves.

 The exact genes that contribute to the condition are largely unknown.
-In calcium-oxalate subtypes, the most common form, genome-wide association studies have identified only a handful of genetic variants known to be associated:
+In calcium-oxalate subtypes, the most common form, genome-wide association studies have identified only a handful of genetic variants known to be associated with kidney stones:

 CLDN14: This gene codes for an integral membrane protein and is a component of tight junctions, one way that cells adhere to each other.

-TRPV5: This gene codes for a calcium channel protein, which may contribute to calcium in the urine.
-Higher calcium relates to a higher risk of kidney stones if it means calcium is increased.
+TRPV5: Genetic variants in this gene codes for a calcium channel protein, which relates to a higher risk of kidney stones if it means calcium is increased.

 SLC34A1: This gene codes for a protein that helps regulate phosphate levels in the body.